ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 After you determine which log files can be deleted, you can adjust logging parameters on many Hadoop services to automatically delete log files after a specified time period.

 For certain log files, you may wish to execute a lower-priced log file archiving approach.
-You can explore this approach first via the Azure Portal.
-You can setup archiving of HDInsight logs by clicking on the 'Activity Log' link in the Azure portal for your HDInsight instance.
+For Azure Resource Manager activity logs, you can explore this approach first via the Azure Portal.
+You can setup archiving of the ARM logs by clicking on the 'Activity Log' link in the Azure portal for your HDInsight instance.
 On the top of the Activit Log search page click on the 'Export' menu item.
 This opens the 'Export activity log' blade.
 You then fill in the subscription, region and whether you'd like to export to a storage account and for how many days you'd like the logs to be retained.
-On this same blad you can also indicate whether you'd like to export to an event hub.
+On this same blade you can also indicate whether you'd like to export to an event hub.
 An example screen is shown below.

 ![Export Log Files](./media/hdinsight-log-management/archive.png)